What Is DokuWiki?

-It is especially appropriate if the consumers and producers of information will be part of the same peer-group.
+It is especially appropriate if the consumers and producers of information will be part of the same peer group.
 In this case, a wiki allows members of the group to contribute their own knowledge, and then benefit from the knowledge contributed by other members of the same community.

-DokuWiki is an Open Source wiki system that allows you to easily launch a wiki site of your own.
+DokuWiki is an Open Source wiki system built on PHP that allows you to easily launch a wiki site of your own.
 It places a strong development emphasis on being easy to use, which makes it an especially good choice for a non-technical contributor community.
 For this reason, many companies use DokuWiki for their corporate knowledge base.

 The most distinguishing feature of DokuWiki is that all the content is stored in plain text (.txt) files.
 It does not use a database, unlike almost all other wiki and content management systems.